Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: System Design

 \subsection{System Implementation}

-To address the inaccessibility of expensive MRHMDs described in Section \ref{reason:inaccessibility}, we use HoloKit\footnote{\url{https://holokit.io/products/holokit-x}, visited on October 25, 2024}, an affordable (\$129) smartphone-based open-source stereoscopic optical see-through mixed reality headset.
-This cost-effective solution enables multiplayer mixed reality experiences ''in the wild,'' allowing a large number of passersby to try the gameplay.
+To address the cost barrier of MRHMDs noted in Section \ref{reason:inaccessibility}, we employed HoloKit\footnote{\url{https://holokit.io/products/holokit-x}, visited on October 25, 2024}, an affordable headset (US\$129) \cite{Hu2024HoloKit}, which is a smartphone-based, open-source device providing a stereoscopic optical see-through mixed reality experience.
+This cost-effective solution facilitates multiplayer mixed reality experiences ``in the wild'', enabling numerous passersby to engage with the gameplay.

-We implemented the game probes using Unity 6 LTS\footnote{\url{https://unity.com/releases/unity-6}, visited on October 25, 2024} and the HoloKit SDK\footnote{\url{https://github.com/holokit/holokit-unity-sdk}, visited on October 25, 2024} based on ARKit\footnote{\url{https://developer.apple.com/augmented-reality/arkit/}, visited on October 25, 2024}.
-We deployed the game as an iOS application on iPhone 12 or later models, which are inserted into the HoloKit.
-The headset displays stereoscopic renderings on the iPhone's screen, allowing users to see stereoscopic 3D images overlaid on reality when viewed through HoloKit.
+The game probes were implemented using Unity 6 LTS\footnote{\url{https://unity.com/releases/unity-6}, visited on October 25, 2024} and the HoloKit SDK\footnote{\url{https://github.com/holokit/holokit-unity-sdk}, visited on October 25, 2024} based on ARKit\footnote{\url{https://developer.apple.com/augmented-reality/arkit/}, visited on October 25, 2024}.
+We deployed the game as an iOS application on iPhone 12 or newer models, which are inserted into the HoloKit.
+The headset displays stereoscopic renderings on the iPhone's screen, allowing users to see stereoscopic 3D images overlaid on reality.

-We achieved interactions with augmented content through an Apple Watch.
-The watch's motion sensors capture wrist movements for spell casting, enabling remote attacking gameplay without physical contact between players.
-This approach cleverly sidesteps the physical contact issue by allowing players to cast magic spells for intangible interaction with opponents.
-MOFA's system features various spell classes, each with a basic attack spell and a utility spell.
+Interactions with augmented content were achieved through an Apple Watch.
+The watch's motion sensors capture wrist movements for spell-casting, enabling ranged attacking gameplay without physical contact between players.
+This approach sidesteps the physical contact issue by allowing players to cast magic spells for intangible interaction with opponents.
+MOFA game probes feature various spell classes, each comprising a basic attack spell and an ultra spell.
 Players select one magic class per game round.
-While basic attack spells have minor variations in speed and size, utility spells differ significantly, adding depth to the gameplay.
+While basic attack spells have minor variations in speed and size, ultra spells differ significantly, adding depth to the gameplay.